Moskowitza/Hangman-Game/assets/psuedo.md

 ## Game Play
 * A User presses a keyboard key

+1. check to see if the user has already guessed this letter
+- if the letter is in the solution Array || graveyard ->you already guessed this letter.

+ELSE

-- loop through the selectedMovie
+- loop through the selectedMovie comparing match
- -   if the guess matches the position-> assign the guess to the same position in the solution array.
+*  If the guess matches the position-> assign the guess to the same position(s) in the solution array.

--- if guess is not in guess array and is in
-- if guess not is not in the guess array -> push it into the guess array
+-- if guess is not in selectedMovie array -> push it into theGraveyard

+Now check to see if we won or lost